MirjamW/node_express_try/README.md

   * example: requested url `http://127.0.0.1:8000/test/123`; route `/test/:id`; get value by `req.params.id`
 * Get JSON payload of a request by using `req.body`
 * Files in public/ will be delivered directly
   * example: public/cat.gif is able to be requested by `http://127.0.0.1:8000/cat.gif`

 ## To-do
-* Define MVC structure
+* Implement models and views
+* Route and mvc creator script
+* Database objects for SQLite and MySQL
+* Express session handling